lordelph/icofileloader/README.md

 which can be injected into the service at runtime if you wanted to override them.

 The current [GdRenderer][class-renderer] works by drawing individual pixels for BMP based icon images.
 This isn't going to be terribly fast.
-It may be possible to replace this with an alternative implementation which fools gd into rendering the BMP directly.
+PHP 7.2 will have support for [BMP images](http://php.net/imagecreatefrombmp), and I'll add a renderer which takes advantage of that when it is released.

 ## Testing